wnels/pyalp/README.md

-# Atmospheric Laser Propagation Library in Python (pyalp)
+# Python Library for Atmospheric Laser Propagation

-A python library to facilitate experiments involving the propgation of laser beams thorugh atmospheric turbulence.
+`pyalp` is a python library to facilitate experiments involving the propgation of laser beams thorugh atmospheric turbulence.
 The library uses the split step phase screen approximation described in [1], where flucutations in the refractive index of air are conceptualized as two dimensional phase screens.
 Propagation through the atmosphere consists of alternating between propagation through a homogenous medium and applying the accummulated phase distortions for the correpsonding distance.
 The split step phase screen approximation is depicted in the figure below.

 ![Split Step Phase Screen Approximation](docs/phase_screen_appx.png)